SuperOfficeDocs/superoffice-docs/docs/database/tables/travelgeneratedtransaction.md

 ---
-uid: travelgeneratedtransaction
+uid: table-travelgeneratedtransaction
 title: travelgeneratedtransaction table
 description: Record of all generated replication data files from this database (*.dwn files from mother database to child, *.up from child database to mother) so.generated: true
 keywords:
   - "database"
   - "travelgeneratedtransaction"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# Travelgeneratedtransaction Table (30)
+# travelgeneratedtransaction Table (30)

 ## Fields